 T - Tell a parent, carer or a trusted adult if someone, or something, makes you feel upset, worried or uncomfortable, or if you or someone you know is being bullied online.
 You can also report the behaviour of others to the sites, games and services that you are using.

 How you can get involved

-You can watch one of the SMART Video lessons here
+You can watch a short trailer of The Adventures of Kara, Winston and the SMART crew here

 It is a great idea for you to watch each episode with your child after they have viewed it in class (to avoid spoiling any surprises!) and to have conversations with them about the subjects covered.
 To help you do so, I attach the Childnet Parents and Carers Toolkit

 - Ideas for starting conversations about online safety with your child

 - Links to more advice and support on how to keep your child safe online

 - Information about how to get help if you are worried about your child